Aditya093/vriddhi/README.md

 A comprehensive real-time dashboard will be given for recording, tracking, and viewing detailed crop statistics, status, and marketing operations.
 Planting guide creation capability allows Farmers to design efficient planting guides for on-field personnel and also print them for convenience.

+## Problems with current Agriculture world

+Soil degradation: Soil degradation is a major problem in agriculture, particularly in areas where intensive farming practices have been used.
+Overuse of pesticides and fertilizers, as well as erosion caused by deforestation and land-use change, can lead to soil degradation and reduce crop yields.

+Pests and diseases: Pests and diseases can have a significant impact on crop yields and livestock production.
+Climate change has also led to the emergence of new pests and diseases, which can be challenging for farmers to control.

+Market access: Access to markets and fair prices for their products is a challenge for many farmers, particularly small-scale farmers.
+They may lack the infrastructure and resources to transport their products to markets or may be forced to sell their products at low prices to intermediaries.

+Water scarcity: Water scarcity is a significant problem in many parts of the world, particularly in areas with low rainfall or high rates of evaporation.
+As agriculture is one of the largest consumers of water, farmers often struggle to obtain enough water to irrigate their crops and support their livestock.

 ## Features

 <p style="display:flex; flex-direction:row; align-items:center"><img src="https://github.com/AyushSolanki-17/StaticServer/blob/main/pngwing.com.png?raw=true" width="24">Crop Recommendation based on soil and demographic data.</p>